-One of Madrid’s oldest chocolateries, Chocolateria de San Gines is the place for churros.
+One of Madrid’s oldest chocolateries, Chocolateria de San Gines is the place for Churros.
 If you have never tried them, Churros are a traditional dessert made of fried dough served with thick hot chocolate for dipping.
 You can enjoy this delicious treat indoors or outside on the terrace.
 The interior has not changed much through the years.
-White marble tables, wood panelling and velvet seats decorate the ground floor and lower level of the outlet.
-This famous brand has it’s sites on going global with outlets already opened in Asia and South America.
+White marble tables, wood paneling and velvet seats decorate the ground floor and lower level of the outlet.
+This famous brand has its sites on going global with outlets already opened in Asia and South America.

 6. Flamenco Show